AU suspends Guinea-Bissau for coup, talks under way

 BISSAU, April 17, Reuters - The African Union (AU) suspended Guinea-Bissau on Tuesday over last week’s coup, adding to pressure on military chiefs who said they were ready to restore power to civilians after talks with regional mediators.

-“The (AU‘s) Peace and Security Council decides to suspend with immediate effect Guinea Bissau from all activities...until restoration of constitutional order,” AU Commissioner for Peace and Security Ramtane Lamamra said in Addis Ababa.
+A high-level delegation from the West African regional grouping ECOWAS, which has branded the coup as “unacceptable”, met Guinea-Bissau’s military overnight and ECOWAS Commission head Desire Kadre Ouedraogo told reporters there was an agreement “on the return to constitutional order”.

-Foreign governments and international organizations have condemned Guinea-Bissau’s military for cutting short a presidential election in the impoverished West African state, detaining front-runner and former Prime Minister Carlos Gomes as well as interim President Raimundo Pereira.
+Foreign governments and international organizations have condemned Guinea-Bissau’s military after soldiers cut short a presidential election in the impoverished West African state, detaining election front-runner and former Prime Minister Carlos Gomes Junior as well as interim President Raimundo Pereira.

-Guinea-Bissau’s Catholic bishops also condemned the coup, while Amnesty International accused the army of clamping down on protests, the media and freedom of movement.

-The former Portuguese colony has seen several coups and army revolts since independence in 1974 and the latest is a blow to Western donors’ efforts to reduce military meddling in politics and counter the influence of Latin American drug-trafficking cartels using the country as a transshipment point.
+“The (AU‘s) Peace and Security Council decides to suspend with immediate effect Guinea Bissau from all activities...until restoration of constitutional order,” AU Commissioner for Peace and Security Ramtane Lamamra said after a meeting at the bloc’s headquarters in Ethiopian capital Addis Ababa.

 Suspension is the African Union’s normal response to any interruption of constitutional rule in one of its members.